alfonsoegio/fermatscript/README.md

 ## TODO

-This little application was inspired by [https://github.com/sbisbee/node-galois](node-galois) that does not compile with recent Node.js V8 engine; maybe a good starting point in order to implement real Galois arithmetics can be wraping [http://web.eecs.utk.edu/~plank/plank/papers/CS-07-593/](James S. Plank Fast Galois Field Arithmetic Library in C/C++) into V8's engine from Node.js v10.14.1.
+This little application was inspired by [https://github.com/sbisbee/node-galois](node-galois) that does not compile with recent Node.js V8 engine; maybe a first step in order to implement real Galois arithmetic would be wrapping [http://web.eecs.utk.edu/~plank/plank/papers/CS-07-593/](James S. Plank Fast Galois Field Arithmetic Library in C/C++) into V8's engine in Node.js v10.14.1.